Criminal Assault—What You Need to Know

 The severity of your assault will determine whether you are charged with a misdemeanor or felony.
 A misdemeanor is for lesser crimes and usually means a jail sentence of up to a year, community service, and smaller fines.

-A felony is reserved for more serious crimes and means longer jail sentences, higher fines and probation.
+A felony is reserved for more serious crimes and means longer jail sentences, higher fines, and probation.
 Assaults with a dangerous weapon are usually considered a felony.

 Regardless of your assault classification, the right criminal defense attorney can help fight your charges.

-Contact New Jersey’s John W. Tumelty
+Contact New Jersey Attorney John W. Tumelty

 There are a variety of defenses available to fight your assault charges.
 In New Jersey, the Law Offices of John W. Tumelty is the place to turn to for legal counsel.

 With over 30 years of experience and a strong track record of success, Mr. Tumelty will thoroughly investigate your charges and build a strong defense on your behalf.
-Aside from assault and aggravated assault, he also handles domestic violence and assault by auto or boat.

 Fill out the online contact form to begin discussing your case today.